Vendor comparisons · July 3, 2026 · 16 min read

 7. Drift (Salesloft) — a warning, not a recommendation

 Drift essentially invented conversational marketing — the B2B playbook of chatbots that qualify visitors and book sales meetings.
-It deserves its place in this list's history section, but that's where it now belongs: after the 2024 Salesloft acquisition, a serious OAuth security breach in September 2025 that affected hundreds of customer organisations, and the Clari–Salesloft merger, the sunset of Drift was announced in March 2026.
+It deserves its place in this list's history section, but that's where it now belongs: after the 2024 Salesloft acquisition, an OAuth token breach in August 2025 that potentially affected more than 700 customer organisations and took Drift offline that September, and the Clari–Salesloft merger, the sunset of Drift was announced in March 2026.

 If you're a Drift customer, the practical advice is simple: plan your migration now rather than waiting for a forced deadline.
 For sales-focused chat, the ecosystem has plenty of successors; for support-focused chat, everything else on this list is a live, maintained product.
 We include Drift here because people still search for it — not because you should start anything new on it.